JeremiahCheatham/Gforth-SDL2-Bindings/README.md

         DUP ROT 1- + 0 SWAP C!
     ;

-## Window and Renderer pointers.
+## Window and Renderer Pointers
 We will need 2 variables that will hold the window and renderer pointers.

     \ Pointers for SDL window and renderer.
     VARIABLE window
     VARIABLE renderer

-## A Word to gracefully cleanup and exit the game.
+## A Word to Gracefully Cleanup and Exit the Game
 https://wiki.libsdl.org/SDL2/SDL_DestroyRenderer \
 https://wiki.libsdl.org/SDL2/SDL_DestroyWindow \
 https://wiki.libsdl.org/SDL2/SDL_Quit \
 SDL allocates memory on the heap that needs to be manually freed.
 We will make a word to free any memory and properly shut down SDL.
-We can use the cleanup functions on the pointers even if they are 0/NULL so this is safe to call this at any point after the VARIABLEs have been created like above.
+We can use the cleanup functions on the pointers even if they are 0/NULL, so it is safe to call this at any point after the VARIABLEs have been created as mentioned above.

     \ Release allocated memory for pointers and shutdown SDL correctly.
     : game-cleanup ( -- )